hongyi-zhao/multiboot/README.md

 ```

-Then use the repo combined with my another repo on the same partition locally:
+3. Then use this repo combined with my revised version of [multibootusb](https://github.com/hongyi-zhao/multibootusb.git) on the same partition locally:

 `
 git clone https://github.com/hongyi-zhao/multibootusb.git multibootusb.git
 `

 See here for some more advanced usage: